Join our fixed departure treks.

 Trek Booking:

-Asiana Treks and Tours is the best and most trusted trek and tour company operator authorized by the Nepal government.
+Asiana Treks and Tours is the best and most trusted trek and tour company operator authorised by the Nepal government.
 We require a 10% advance payment to book your trip, and you'll need to send us a copy of your passport, photos, travel insurance, and flight details as soon as you book a tour with us.
-You can use bank transfer, or any other way like Western Union, or online via our website, which is easy.
+You can use a bank transfer or another method, like Western Union, or pay online via our website, which is easy.
 The remaining trip cost can be paid upon arrival in Nepal.
-We offer last-minute bookings, but changes may occur due to circumstances like bad weather.
+We offer last-minute bookings, but changes may be necessary due to factors such as bad weather.

 Transportation for Mardi Himal trekking: